Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/atl-mfc-shared/reference/csimplestringt-class.md

  `Alloc length is 15, String length is 15`

 ##  <a name="getalloclength"></a>  CSimpleStringT::GetAllocLength
-Načte přidělené délka `CSimpleStringT` objektu.
+Načte přidělené délku `CSimpleStringT` objektu.

 ### <a name="syntax"></a>Syntaxe